Please prepare your manuscript according to the Corwin Author's Guide.

 Lisa Luedeke, Publisher

 A life-long New Englander, Lisa was born in Connecticut, raised in Maine, and went to college in Vermont and New Hampshire.
 Armed with a BA in English and a masters degree in teaching secondary English, she taught high school in Maine, became a sales representative for Macmillan’s college division, and taught high school English in an IB program in Slovenia, but she landed her dream job—as an editor for Heinemann’s secondary and college English lists—in 1997.
-After thirteen years there, she landed her second dream job—as Publisher of Literacy for Corwin.
-Lisa’s first young adult novel, Smashed, will be published by Simon & Schuster in August 2012.
-She lives in New Hampshire with her husband and young daughter where they hike, ski, swim, and hang out at their local bookstore, The Toadstool.
+After thirteen years there, she landed her second dream job—as the founding Publisher of Corwin Literacy.
+Lisa’s first young adult novel, Smashed, was published by Simon & Schuster in August 2012 and she’s just finished drafting her second.
+She lives in New Hampshire with her husband, daughter, and dog, Ginger, where they hike, ski, swim, and hang out at their local bookstore, The Toadstool.